Do You Know How and When to Drink Water?

 Before breakfast, absolutely necessary

-Also, if you drink it warm or hot, even adding the juice from half a lemon, you will activate your intestines, which is why it is an excellent and simple remedy for fighting constipation.
+Also, if you drink it warm or hot and add the juice from half a lemon, you will activate your intestines, which is why it is an excellent and simple remedy for fighting constipation.

-It is also very recommendable to do it if, in the morning when you wake up, you experience fluid retention.
-If your face or eyelids are swollen, this will also make your kidneys start to function.
+It is also very recommendable to drink water before breakfast if you experience fluid retention.
+If your face or eyelids are swollen, this will also make your kidneys start to function better.

 Hungry or thirsty?